Here we will try and answer some of the most common questions we get asked everyday.

 Most of our products are delivered on a Next Working Day Service if ordered before 12 noon the previous working day, this is if stock levels permit and is not a guarantee! (we have over 95% order fulfillment on next day delivery items).
 Larger heavy items that require a pallet delivery (e.g. Chain Harrows, cement mixers, etc ) usually take 3 - 4 working days.
 We are not able to give delivery times on any free delivery services.
 Please be aware that not all products are available for delivery – some items need to be collected in store.

 Please allow up to 5 working days before calling to chase your delivery.
 Many uncommon spare parts are ordered on request and generally, you should allow 10 working days, although most common parts will be sooner.

 What happens if goods arrive damaged?

 Upon delivery, please inspect all goods thoroughly before signing.
 Check for any signs of damage, including the packaging.
-If you are unfortunate enough to receive damaged or missing items, you must either refuse the delivery (If Badly Damaged) or ensure it is noted on the couriers paperwork.
-You must then inform us, in writing within 3 working days of the delivery, otherwise we cannot accept liability.
-No claims with regard to damaged or broken items can be made after the courier has left delivery address, unless they have been signed for as "damaged".
+If you are unfortunate enough to receive damaged or missing items, you must either refuse the delivery (If Badly Damaged) or ensure it is noted on the courier's paperwork.
+You must then inform us, in writing within 3 working days of the delivery, otherwise, we cannot accept liability.
+No claims concerning damaged or broken items can be made after the courier has left the delivery address unless they have been signed for as "damaged".